-High protein Indian meal with paneer bhurji moong dal and quinoa
+high protein paneer meal with dal and quinoa Indian recipe

 High Protein Indian Meal — Paneer, Dal and Quinoa Recipe